rjaros/kvision-examples/README.md

 ## Template - fullstack

-A fullstack application template.
+A fullstack application template (versions for all supported frameworks).
 A starting point for a new application.